Call This Sunday to Get $35 OFF

 If you're bridging minor steps like between a doorway and patio, or garage and entryway, then you'll need threshold and door ramps.
 These minor-but-mighty ramps make cycling more seamless.

 The difference between a ramp that "works" and a ramp that’s truly safe can be measured in inches - and injuries.
-At Mr. Handyman, we combine craftsmanship with care and quality tools with high-grade materials to build ramps that build confidence.
+At Mr. Handyman of Dallas, we combine craftsmanship with care and quality tools with high-grade materials to build ramps that build confidence.
 We boast decades of industry experience, and we back our workmanship with a 1-year guarantee.

 Read More